hannahclauson/health-agreements/attack-plan.md

+- Setup Staging Environment (## est 0.5 day)
+x  - make new app on heroku
+    - make sure stage DB is setup
+  - setup Travis CI to auto push to staging
+    - should also migrate
+    - should also setup notifications for these commands - papertrail / etc
+  - setup to auto push to prod?
 - Bugs (## est 0.5 day)
   - turbolinks fucks w nav menu / listeners - need to rebind
   - fix articles show